bradjrenshaw/say-the-spire/docs_src/src/issues.md

 * Required controller inputs are not read/viewable.
 This is being worked on.
 * The UI can jump between cards a few times (for example when retaining cards as the silent). this isn't an issue I can fix and does not break the game in any way.
 * Currently certain text is only read in English (for example UI element types).
+* There appears to be an issue where game input will not work at all if a ps5 controller is connected.
+I don't know what causes this but it doesn't seem to be anything related to the mod itself.
+If anyone has any information about this please let me know